Animatron/player/doc/sequences.md

 ```

 Since now the loading will be synchronous, you can not call load immediately from `complete` handler,
-you need to postpone it a bit, change `loadNextScene` to:
+you need to postpone it a bit, change `loadNextSnapshot` to:

 ```javascript
 var currentProject = 0;